apache/nuttx/configs/samv71-xult/README.txt

   will have an error of 0.6%  and will have inaccuracies that will effect the time due to long term error build-up.

-  UPDATE: As of this writing (2015-12-03), the Tickless support is functional.
-However, there are inaccuracies  in delays.
+  Using the slow clock clock input, the Tickless support is functional, however, there are inaccuracies  in delays.
 For example,

     nsh> sleep 10